elliotbehling/genre_identification/README.md

         To test this song, follow the instructions on running ml_training.py with testing 1 song (below)

-Running ml_training.py with testing 1 song:
+Running ml_training.py with testing 1 song

     1: uncomment these three lines of code (at the bottom in the __main__ function):